 Thanks for your question, Jessica.
-If a member of parliament disagrees with something that has happened in the chamber, they can call a 'point of order'.
-This means drawing a specific standing order to the attention of the Presiding Officer (or deputy), who chairs the meeting.
-The chair then has to interpret the point of order, to decide if it is valid.
+If a member of parliament disagrees with something that has happened, they can call a 'point of order'.
+This means drawing a specific standing order—rule—to the attention of the Presiding Officer (or their deputy), who chairs the meeting.
+The Presiding Officer then has to interpret the point of order and decide if it is valid.
 The Clerk sometimes assists with this because they have a detailed knowledge of the standing orders.

-If a member of parliament disagrees with a ruling made by the Presiding Officer (Speaker in the House of Representatives or the President in the Senate), they can move a motion of dissent (disagreement) to be voted on by the chamber.
+If a member of parliament disagrees with a ruling made by the Presiding Officer (Speaker in the House of Representatives or the President in the Senate), they can move a motion of dissent—disagreement—to be voted on all the members.
 Alternatively, a member of parliament can move a motion of no confidence in the Presiding Officer.
 Motions of these types are very unusual.